timothy-leong/alphalove/README.md

 - `RemoveStrategyIDForUserID`: Disassociate a strategy id from a user id.

 ## Endpoints for the bot server
-- `RunStrategy`: Get a bot to run a particular strategy.
+- `RunStrategyForUser`: Get a bot to run a particular strategy, and store the results for that user in the database.

 ## Run this project locally
 - Install `helm` for drag-and-drop Kubernetes manifests for the DBMSes used in Alphalove.